OriHillairetdev/battle-ready-minis/README.md

     has planned on any resolution other than my own causing the entire page to turn into a confusing mess that was hard to navigate in addition to that the pricing section also did not adjust causing the sentances to get cut off and become impossible to read

-    this is a major flaw and will need to be adressed.
+    this is a major flaw and will need to be addressed.

     Gallery design flaw   :